Why are teletherapy services only available to students in certain states? Why not others?

 Is teletherapy confidential?

-The UCC provides confidential psychological services, consistent with the parameters of state and federal laws.
+Counseling Services provides confidential psychological services, consistent with the parameters of state and federal laws.
 For video sessions, we utilize Zoom (the HIPAA-compliant version) through the UO, which is secured with end-to-end encryption for your appointment.

 Is there a cost associated with teletherapy?